Skip to Main Content

 Read this guide about 'Choosing a Publisher'.

-'Predatory publishers' promise an OA publication in return for a fee and often solicit content for their journals by email, rather than you submitting an article to them.
+'Predatory publishers' promise an Open Access publication in return for a fee and often solicit content for their journals by email, rather than you submitting an article to them.
 This might seem flattering but there are many negative impacts to your and research in general.

 They promise services such as peer review, but don't deliver, and as a result their publications will be thought of unfavourably, perpetuating poor research and writing.
 You will have to sign away your copyright and you cannot then publish that article elsewhere, with a more reputable publisher.
 Your reputation may be tainted by association.